-These days with cameras everywhere, together with blood bins and citing officers, these beasts are now virtually extinct, but at the time, these men, some of them hewn from rocks in the Pyrenees, were brutal on and off the field.
+These days with cameras everywhere, together with TMO’s and citing officers, these beasts are now virtually extinct, but at the time, these men, some of them hewn from rocks in the Pyrenees, were brutal both on and off the field.

 Many of the stories surrounding these men are tinged with tragedy, and a storyline that confirms that fact is often stranger than fiction.